Mind you, I don’t believe in ghosts.

 Aghast, I forced myself to sleep.

 The next night, the sound again.
-Again I leapt from the bed and went around the house only to find no sound once I exited.
+Again I leapt from bed and went around the house only to find no sound once I exited.
 I stood in the freezing wind for 10 minutes at 2 am and no sound returned.
 Befuddled, I went back to bed.
-As soon as the covers were over me, the sound began again.
+Again, as soon as the covers were over me, the sound began again.
 This time I threw open the slider in the bedroom itself.
 This time, the sound stopped immediately upon opening the slider.

 I went back to bed.
 The sound started again.
 I slept, incredulous.